magmo/apps/packages/tictactoe/notes/ttt.md

 ### TTT logic

 TTT is natively a turn based game, and there is no need to have a commit/reveal stage.
-There is a 3x3 grid which is alternately marked with a nought "0" (by the first player) or a cross "X" (by the second player).
+There is a 3x3 grid which is alternately marked with a cross "X" (by the first player) or a nought "X" (by the second player).
 Exactly one mark must be made, and it cannot be made in a location where a mark already exists.
 If either player successfully achieves three marks in a row, column or diagonal, they win the game.

     // TicTacToe State Fields
     // (relative to gamestate offset)
     // ==============================
     // [  0 -  31] enum positionType
     // [ 32 -  63] uint256 stake
-    // [ 64 -  65] uint16 noughts
+    // [ 64 -  95] uint16 noughts
-    // [ 66 -  67] uint16 crosses
+    // [ 96 - 127] uint16 crosses

 The gamestate of TTT is composed of 4 concatenated 32-byte variables, stored in the last 128 elements of the full state byte array.
 The `positionType` now takes values in `{ Rest, Propose, Accept, Playing, Victory, Draw }`.
 Note some differences in the gamestate, compared to that of RPS.
 Here proposal and acceptance are separated from the game itself.
-There are now two conclusion positions: `Victory` and `Draw`.
+The two positions `Victory` and `Draw` are introduced because the final moves of the game are different to preceding moves (in RPS, the first player plays the first move simultaneous with their proposition, and the second player plays the last move -- there are no more moves).
 I have not included a roundNum nor a salt variable, since these are not necessary.
 The custom typed `aPlay` and `bPlay` have become `noughts` and `crosses`: integers representing the locations of the marks of each player.
 The encoding is as follows:

     // Unravelling of grid is as follows:
     //